TnTech-ECE/F25_Team5_InductionHeaterController/README.md

 ## Executive Summary

-Our team is tasked by Lockinvar to design and prototype an induction coil controller in such a way to heat both the internal and surface level material of a circular heating element.
+Team 5 Induction Heater Controller is tasked by Lockinvar to design and prototype an induction coil controller in such a way to heat both the internal and surface level material of a metal pipe.

 ## Capabilities